Fizzyo/FizzyoFramework-Unity/InstallingFizzyoFramework.md

 # Installation

-once you have [Registered your game](/RegisteringyourGame.md) on the Fizzyo Hub, you can download the latest Fizzyo Framework unity package from [here](https://github.com/Fizzyo/FizzyoFramework-Unity/releases)
+Once you have [Registered your game](/RegisteringyourGame.md) on the Fizzyo Hub, you can download the latest Fizzyo Framework unity package from [here](https://github.com/Fizzyo/FizzyoFramework-Unity/releases)

 Once downloaded, importing the asset in to your project is simple: